We are closed but taking bookings for dates from 1st June onwards. We are at reduced capacity and with some changes to

 What Can You Do

 Most importantly, please do not travel if you are feeling unwell.
 Let us know immediately if you begin to feel unwell during your stay.
 Do not travel while in quarantine.
 Check the official guidance at the Government website.

 By law, guests are required to wear face coverings in all hotel public areas unless unable to do so.
 You are also required to supply contact details for Track and Trace, either by confirming the details we have on your reservation or by using the NHS QR code with the NHS App.
 This rule now applies to all guests, not just one member of a party.
 If you refuse to do either, we are not allowed to admit you to Crossways.

 If you are in a higher level risk area, you may still be able to travel, but not with other households.
 You can read the government guidance online.

-Most, but not all, restaurants are open but some have not survived the lock-down.
-We strongly advise you pre-book.
+We strongly advise you pre-book your restaurants.
 We hope you will look at local independents first.

 Most indoor amenities are still closed or have restricted access, but the Cotswolds is still open for walkers and sightseers practising social distancing, and is still as wonderful as ever.
 Again, we strongly recommend that you do your research first as many attractions may not be open yet and most are requiring pre-booking.